jagdriver/SnakeFlash/README.md

 Compose path: /SnakeConfig/docker-compose.yml

-### Setup guide  <a name="setupguide"></a>
+### Flashing Setup guide  <a name="setupguide"></a>
-The initial setup and flashing of the SnakeHome Swarm includes downloading [this](https://github.com/jagdriver/SnakeFlash "this link") project from GitHub.
+The initial setup and flashing of the SnakeHome Swarm includes below steps.

+- Download [this](https://github.com/jagdriver/SnakeFlash "this link") project from GitHub.
 Copy the project content into a folder called Flashing.

-Next, read the documentation on Swarm Configuration before going into actual setup steps.
+- Next, read the documentation on Swarm Configuration before going into actual setup steps.

-Download the latest HypriotOS from this url https://blog.hypriot.com/downloads/
+- Download the latest HypriotOS from this url https://blog.hypriot.com/downloads/

+- Format an MicroSD card, preferrably 16GB, and give it the name HyprriotOS.
+Se the format description here.

-Edit swarmconfig.txt and nodeconfig.txt but be carefull not to jeopardise these files.
+- Edit swarmproperties.txt and nodeproperties.txt but be carefull not to jeopardise these files.
 Or run  flash-config.zsh to be prompted for property values.

+- CD into Flashing directory

+- Execute ./flash-config.zsh.
+Read the flash config instruction here.

 ### Flashing to SD cards <a name="flash"></a>
 Run flash-swarm.zsh to flash the node images to micro SD cards, please have the cards ready an properly marked, 1 to 4.
 You can flash all at once, or one at a time.